xan105/node-xinput-ffi/README.md

 <details><summary>Identify device (VID,PID,GUID,Name, ...)</summary>

 XInput doesn't provide VID/PID **by design**.<br />
-Even if with `XInputGetCapabilitiesEx` you can get the vendorID and productID, it will most likely be a Xbox Controller.<br />
+Even if with `XInputGetCapabilitiesEx` you can get the vendorID and productID, it will most likely be a Xbox Controller (real one or through XInput emulation).<br />
 Use this to query `WMI _Win32_PNPEntity` to scan for known gamepads.<br />
 It won't tell you which is connected to which XInput slot tho.